-9.4.
-Events that do not require reporting
+Events that do not require reporting 10.4.

-- Medical events or the consequence of those events which occur prior to taking trial IMP, do not need to be reported. - Planned elective admissions for emerging illnesses should not be considered SAEs. - Medical events which are recognized complications of cirrhosis will not require reporting. - Variceal haemorrhage - Decompensation (trial endpoints) i.e. one of: - 1.
+- Medical events or the consequence of those events which occur prior to taking trial IMP, do not need to be reported. - Planned elective admissions for emerging illnesses should not be considered SAEs. - Medical events which are recognized complications of cirrhosis will not require reporting. - Variceal haemorrhage - Decompensation (trial endpoint) i.e. one of: - 1.
 Spontaneous bacterial peritonitis (ascitic fluid cell count >250/mm3 polymorphs) - 2.
-Hepatic encephalopathy (defined by psychometric testing or clinical examination)

-3. New or worsening ascites defined by clinical examination or ultrasound and/or

-- Development of hepatocellular carcinoma - Hospitalisation less than 24 hours (e.g. for therapeutic parascentesis / outpatient appointments)
+Hepatic encephalopathy (defined by psychometric testing or clinical examination) - 3.
+New or worsening ascites defined by clinical examination or ultrasound and/or - 4.
+Increase in Child Pugh or MELD score - Development of hepatocellular carcinoma - Hospitalisation less than 24 hours (e.g. for therapeutic parascentesis / outpatient appointments)

-All of the above will be required to be recorded in relevant sections of the source data worksheets and electronic data capture systems as part of ongoing data collection activities e.g. AE log.
+All of the above will be required to be recorded in the AE log and relevant sections of the source data worksheets and electronic data capture systems as part of ongoing data collection activities.

-9.5.
+10.5.
 Treatment stopping rules